mptre/pick/README.md

 ### Fedora/RHEL/CentOS

-The RPM builds are not yet in the official repositories, but you can install a community-built RPM.

-If you are running Fedora 33 on x86_64, you can `wget` and install with `dnf`:
+The RPM builds are not yet in the official repositories, but you can install a community-built RPM if you are running Fedora 33 on x86_64:

 ```sh
 wget https://github.com/FreedomBen/pick-rpm/releases/download/v4.0.0/pick-4.0.0-1.fc33.x86_64.rpm
 sudo dnf install pick-4.0.0-1.fc33.x86_64.rpm
 ```

-Otherwise if running CentOS, Fedora 31, or 32, take a look at the [RPM project releases page](https://github.com/FreedomBen/pick-rpm/releases).
+If you are running RHEL, CentOS, Fedora 31/32, or if you are on ARM/aarch64 architecture, you can find appropriate RPMs on the [RPM project releases page](https://github.com/FreedomBen/pick-rpm/releases).

 For more information or to contribute to the RPM build, see the